joseph-a-levine/authoring/_older/february_2025.md

 I'm writing this from San Francisco; by the time you read it, I'll be in Oxford.
 I've had a lovely month exploring the Bay Area, from Mill Valley to Palo Alto; Land's End to the Chabot Space Center.
 My wonderful girlfriend sent me a list of her 11 favorite ice cream spots before I arrived.
 In the end, we only got to seven.
 But we also visited five which were not even on that list.
 I also had lots of dumplings and four Mission burritos.{% sidenote "cegl-id" "Previously, my only reference for SF burritos is [Ceglowski](https://idlewords.com/2007/04/the_alameda_weehawken_burrito_tunnel.htm)." %}

-We stayed in the Inner Sunset; I have a lovely N Judah tote bag to show for it.
+We stayed in the Inner Sunset, and I have a lovely [N Judah](https://en.wikipedia.org/wiki/N_Judah) tote bag to show for it.
 But we also spent a lot of time in the East Bay, especially around Berkeley.
-Ted Miguel my grand-supervisor{% sidenote "gradsup-id" "This is a random sidenote" %} Jonathan Weigel, one of the two economists who convinced me that the DRC is the most interesting spot to be working right now.{% sidenote "tors-id" "The other being Raúl Sanchez de la Sierra, who will be visiting Oxford later this term." %}
+I met my grand-supervisor Ted Miguel,{% sidenote "gradsup-id" "As in my supervisor's supervisor." %}  who is as lovely and insightful as everyone says, and Jonathan Weigel, one of the two economists whose work is convicing me that the DRC is the most interesting spot to be working right now.{% sidenote "tors-id" "The other being Raúl Sanchez de la Sierra, who will be visiting Oxford later this term." %}

 I also got a lot of time with Berkeley grad students, include several who are currently on the job market.
+Exhaustion and nervous anticipation were the dominant emotions, but also an odd hope.
+Everyone had only the nicest things to say about other candidates in their field, candidates on the same shortlists as them.
+There's something about the process of writing a job market paper which gives the perspective to appreciate someone else's.

+In fact, all of the students I spoke with were either on the market, or fourth years.
+The second group's experience in the third-year vivas was a bit motivating, as I am going to go through a similar process this summer.
+By the end of our third year in Oxford, we present the likely topic of our dissertation to a small faculty panel, who provide approval, encouragement, or doom.
+The Berkeley fourth years found this really valuable, and it's moved up my timeline for preparing my viva.
+Most importantly, I need to narrow down my list of projects.
+I'm lucky to have quite a few projects under development, and I now often find myself investigating new projects, rather than pushing existing ones forward.
+It's time to stop that, at least temporarily.

 There are three new posts on my blog this month: a history of Berkeley; a list of questions I have about San Francisco; and a semi-satirical piece on the proposal to build a Freedom City in the Presidio.
 Apparently I'm inspired to write by place.
 Many are the blogs which have died on the "I'm planning to post more in the coming months" hill; here I stake my flag on that hill, and we'll see how February goes.